JasperQw/FOP-Assignment/Kalok/README.txt

 ->read from simplified3impotantAND.txt
 ->find the time from Submit to Completion for each Job ID.
 ->print into timefromSubmitToDoneOverall.txt
-->ALSO find the average execution time from Submit to Allocation by Overall (printed in console)
+->ALSO find the average execution time from Submit to Allocation by Overall in every format (printed in console)

 //